 How much does TREK cost?

 Costs for TREK vary depending on program type.
 For more information about trips and trip fees, please see our costs page.

-Financial aid is available and applications are due July 2, 2014.
+Financial aid is available and applications are due in July.
 You will be given the option to apply for aid when you register online.
 See our TREK financial aid page for more information.

 Who are the TREK Leaders?